davetpearce/ga-final-project/README.md

 # ga-final-project
-A project completed for the General Assembly Front End Web Development course.
+A business website project completed for the General Assembly Front End Web Development course.